oracle-devrel/leagueoflegends-optimizer/hols/nn/intro/intro.md

 ## Overview

 One day, I woke up and said: how hard could it be to integrate Machine Learning into Gaming, an industry where everything is already software?
-I started researching about the most popular games and, with some gaming experience I had growing up, I decided to look deeper into League of Legends.
+I started researching the most popular games and, with some gaming experience I had growing up, I decided to look deeper into League of Legends.

-Long story short, after some months developing my own League of Legends API wrapper (make calls to the official API with functions I created myself), I started extracting data from professional players with the hopes of creating a Machine Learning predictor that would tell me how I was performing in a match **during and after** the match itself.
+Long story short, after some months of developing my League of Legends API wrapper (making calls to the official API with functions I created myself), I started extracting data from professional players with the hopes of creating a Machine Learning predictor that would tell me how I was performing in a match **during and after** the match itself.

 This is what this workshop is going to teach you.

 We're going to create two models:
 - _Offline Model_: we'll obtain after-match data, and compare how well we did to pàst professional games.
-This will be a good model to **theorize** about which characters are good / bad in the long run.
+This will be a good model to **theorize** about which characters are good/bad in the long run.
 - _Live Client Model_: we'll obtain **real-time** data from a match, run it through our model, and return a winning probability (0-100)%.

 ## Introduction to League of Legends